 Orquídeas is supported by the Kenneth Rainin Open Spaces Program and The Zellerbach Family Foundation, with additional support from Tania Houtzager and Bomo Beauty.

-The Open Spaces Program by The Kenneth Rainin Foundation supports public art projects in their early development or production phase.
-Grants support nonprofits to partner with artists to create temporary, place-based public art projects that reflect and engage the diverse communities of San Francisco and Oakland.
+The Open Spaces Program of the Kenneth Rainin Foundation supports partnerships between nonprofits and artists to create temporary, place-based public art projects that are responsive to issues relevant to communities in San Francisco and Oakland.

 ABOUT THE ARTIST

 Marcel Pardo Ariza (b.
 Bogotá, Colombia) is a trans, nonbinary visual artist, curator, and cultural worker whose work explores the relationship of representation, intergenerational kinship, and queerness through constructed photographs and site-specific installations.
 Through staging and collaboration, Ariza deploys sets as a site of possibility for (re)building a story and materializing alternative and attainable present and future narratives.
 Ariza enjoys playing with the arbitrary rigidity that is often present in the photographic medium and the work is invested in creating long-term interdisciplinary collaborations and opportunities that are nonhierarchical and equitable.
 Marcel is the current recipient of the SECA Art Award.